 I like using Red Star Active Dry Yeast vs. instant yeast for gluten-free rolls because I like giving them the extra time to rise and develop more flavor.
 I used two full packets of yeast to give them a little extra lift.
 The combination of starches and flours can be a little heavy, so it needs the extra yeast.
 But the instant yeast can also be used and will make these even quicker to put together.

 Oh mama!
-These rolls are something special.
+These sweet rolls are something special.
 The white chocolate glaze is where most of the sweetness comes from.
 As far as sweet rolls go, I was pretty conservative on the amount of sugar in the filling and in the rolls themselves.
 I used brown sugar to add some color and a bit of that caramel or molasses flavor it imparts.
 It also helps the rolls brown up nicely.
 (See below the recipe for helpful hints and how to photos!)

 Note: It might go without saying, but just make sure all of your ingredients are certified gluten-free, including the white chocolate, especially if you’re not GF and you’re making these for someone who is.

 - 2 packages Red Star Active-Dry Yeast (4½ teaspoons)

 - 1 cup milk (non-dairy is fine too)

 - ½ cup butter, softened (or non-dairy replacement)

 - ⅓ cup light brown sugar

 - 2 large eggs, lightly beaten